Search Funds

 Consult the list of library databases that cover industries and market research reports to learn more about a particular business you may be interested in, specifically:

-• American City Business Journals can provide information about the number and types of companies in a given city.
+Local business intelligence platform for many US cities.
+Can provide information about the number and types of companies in those cities.

-• Stanford Search Fund Primer and Studies - the Stanford Center for Entrepreneurial Studies has conducted a series of studies going back to 1996.
-The search fund primer is often cited by those interested in starting a search fund.
+The Stanford Center for Entrepreneurial Studies has conducted its Search Fund Study going back to 1996.
+The Stanford Search Fund Primer, a guide for searchers, is often recommended to those interested in starting a search fund.

 Still need help?